 The Scan results page is the main evidence hub for a single Siteimp scan.
 It brings together the scan’s system progress, scan-wide signals, links into deeper scan sections, and the table of pages discovered during the run.

 This page can be useful while a scan is still running and after it completes.
 During a live scan, the system area updates as work progresses.
-After completion, the same page becomes the stable summary for that scan, including final counts, signals, page issues, and Lighthouse scores.
+After completion, the same page becomes the stable summary for that scan, including final counts, signals, page issues, Lighthouse scores, and sortable page rows.

 Think of this page as the scan’s table of contents and control room.
 It does not show every detail directly.
 Instead, it tells you what happened, what looks worth attention, and where to go next.